 To use microlibrary as a dependency, use CMake’s FetchContent module to add microlibrary

-to a CMake build, and link with the microlibrary
+to a CMake build, and link with the microlibrary static library.

 include( FetchContent )